Hyperbolic space: Euclidean embeddings

 The hyperbolic plane cannot be isometrically embedded into Euclidean 3-space by Hilbert's theorem.
-On the other hand the Nash embedding theorem implies that hyperbolic n-space can be isometrically embedded into some Euclidean space of larger dimension (4 for the hyperbolic plane).
+On the other hand the Nash embedding theorem implies that hyperbolic n-space can be isometrically embedded into some Euclidean space of larger dimension (5 for the hyperbolic plane by the Nash embedding theorem).

 When isometrically embedded to a Euclidean space every point of a hyperbolic space is a saddle point.